niplav/site/microfiction.md

-> Globe-decorated neo-neoliberals furiously fruitlessly arguing with zero-summers on twitter, shaman bros helping others get laid at parties funded by eternal-life cryptomoguls, infra-red haired identity-fractalites with two dozen Mercedes stars draped over their bodies lectured pale soy-skeletons about Cockshottian cybernetics.
-It is, not exaggerating too much, a moment exactly fitting the emergence of a second semi-unknown unknown, only to be faintly perceived by posterior-maximizers who had trained their sensory organs to the maximal degree of data intake possible without (at the time outside of military circles unavailable) BCIs.
+> Globe-decorated neo-neoliberals furiously fruitlessly arguing with zero-summers on twitter, shaman bros helping others get laid at parties funded by eternal-life cryptomoguls, infra-red haired identity-fractalites with two dozen Mercedes stars draped over their bodies lectureing pale soy-skeletons about Cockshottian cybernetics.
+It is, not exaggerating too much, a moment exactly fitting the emergence of a second semi-unknown unknown, only to be faintly perceived by posterior-maximizers who have trained their sensory organs to the maximal degree of data intake possible without (at the moment outside of military circles unavailable) BCIs.
 And yet, the 'works scale and scale, just as foretold by the 𝔊 prophet.

 Moloch